 I stopped watching Television approximately 8+ years ago.
 It wasn’t really a conscious decision, but something that just happened naturally over the last few years as I began looking at the things I needed to do in order to make progress.

 I suppose personal development has been a major influence, but what seems to be obvious to me is that it’s a major problem for all of us when it comes to breaking away from it and doing what makes you truly happy.

 I’m seeing a huge disconnect with the people I tend to meet on a daily basis and fail to form meaningful discussions because I didn’t watch an episode of ‘Breaking Bad’ or ‘Coronation Street’.

-I also see a bunch of people dedicate their whole lives towards things that aren’t important in the grand scheme of what their lives are truly about.
-We fail to see it due to the effects television does to you over years of consumption and entertainment.
+I also see a bunch of people dedicate their whole lives to things that aren’t important in the grand scheme of what their lives are truly about.
+We fail to see it due to the effects television does over years of consumption and entertainment.

 Since stopping it, I’ve realised why I became different to most people in terms of mindset and beliefs, which I honestly believe is a more healthy attitude.

 Here are the things I’ve personally learned the minute I stopped watching television and what you will also see if you decide to stop:

 1) You stop thinking like a consumer.

 Television is simply an advertising tool to make people buy something.
 When you look at television in this way, you begin to understand why things are the way they are when watching it.

 According to the PWC Payback Study, “TV has delivered the highest sales return of any medium; £4.5m per £1m spent.
 TV also creates emotion better than other media and was far more effective in driving the bottom line (sales, market share, profit and loyalty)”